javierarce/javier.computer/pages/about.md

 ### About this site

-This website contains a wiki, several blog posts, a collection of silly songs, a pun, a hidden passage to another dimension, a ghost story, a list of dog names, a list of names that are not dog names, references to my early memories, several photos of myself eating ice cream, a mirror, a coin, a yellow bird, a photo of your turtle, a turtle.
+This website contains a wiki, several blog posts, a collection of silly songs, a pun, a [blogroll](/blogroll), a hidden passage to another dimension, a ghost story, a list of dog names, a list of names that are not dog names, references to my early memories, several photos of myself eating ice cream, a mirror, a coin, a yellow bird, a photo of your turtle, a turtle.